 The decision to switch from a monolithic commerce platform to flexible microservices not only affects an organization’s digital output, but it also requires structural changes to teams and hierarchies.
 While large monolithic applications often require around 100 or more backend developers, microservices require small teams between 2-15 people to develop, deploy, and manage a single microservice through its entire life cycle.
 Each team should have a wide mix of skills including business, operations, and developers.
 A couple advantages of creating these small teams includes less communication pathways (less chance for error or confusion), and also more autonomy when it comes to choosing the technology best-suited for solving each business problem and the right architectural and implementation decisions that apply solely to each team’s microservice.

 Microservices in Practice

 Another great example that demonstrates how microservices are transforming online retailers is the story of our customer and popular fashion label EXPRESS.
-Watch this informative webinar to hear from the VP of Enterprise Architecture at EXPRESS how the brand has used microservices and APIs to provide better customer experiences through their mobile app, including more agility, flexibility and speed.
+Watch our informative webinar on how EXPRESS has used microservices and APIs to provide better customer experiences through their mobile app, including more agility, flexibility and speed.

-To learn more about how to adopt microservices, as well as the inner and outer architecture of commercetools microservices, download a free copy of Kelly Goetsch’s O’Reilly booklet Microservices for Modern Commerce here.
+To learn more about how to adopt microservices, as well as the inner and outer architecture of commercetools microservices, download a free copy of Kelly Goetsch’s O’Reilly booklet Microservices for Modern Commerce.